AlC0da/B0XX-Controller/README.md

 1) Plug in USB-C into computer
 2) Power the device with 3.3V through the 3.3V pin out at the bottom of the board
 3) Windows should recognize it as a storage device and automatically open the unit
-4) drag and drop uf2 file onto storage device and it will automatically eject (Haystack firmware recommended)
+4) drag and drop uf2 file onto storage device and it will automatically eject (Haystack firmware recommended: https://github.com/JonnyHaystack/HayBox)